FREQUENTLY ASKED QUESTIONS ABOUT THE NEUROSCIENCE CONCENTRATION:

 Q. If written permission is required to take a course, who do I get it from, and how?

 A. Written permission should be sought from the course director.
-For NEUR 1970 complete the proposal form for Independent Study (On pages 15-16 within the Neuroscience Concentration brochure), with your signature and that of your sponsor, and deliver to Sidney Frank Hall Room 315.
-It will then be reviewed by NUCC and you will be notified of approval on Banner.
+For NEUR1970 complete the form on pages 15-16 of this brochure, with your signature and that of your sponsor, and give that to the Department secretary (Sidney Frank Hall Room 315), who will give it to NUCC.
+You will be notified of approval on Banner.

 Q. What do I do if course enrollment is limited?

 A. Enrollment is usually limited for Neuroscience laboratory and seminar courses.
 There is a sign-up sheet for limited enrollment classes in the neuroscience office.
 You should check with the office or the course director about when the class list will be decided upon.
 Seniors are given preference for limited enrollment classes.

 Q. What are the “equivalents” of required background courses in Biology, Math, Physics and Chemistry?
 Does AP credit count?

 A. If Brown has awarded you official advanced placement for a required course, this will automatically satisfy the Neuroscience concentration requirement for that course.
 If you have taken the AP or IB exams in high school, it is your responsibility to see that the scores are reported to Brown by the testing agency.
 They must appear on your internal transcript to be accepted for concentration credit.
 If they are not there, we will assume that you do not have them.
 In order to get AP credit to appear on your internal transcript you must submit a request in ASK.